 By Kathleen Lynch/Framingham State athletics

-FRAMINGHAM – The Framingham State University softball team swept Worcester State University Monday afternoon 2-0 and 8-2 in Massachusetts State Collegiate Athletic Conference action at Maple Street Field.
+DARTMOUTH – The Framingham State University football rolled to a 34-14 victory over the University of Massachusetts Dartmouth this afternoon in Massachusetts State Collegiate Athletic Conference action at Cressy Field in Dartmouth.

 With the win, the Rams improve to 7-1 on the year and are now 5-1 in the league, while the Corsairs fall to 2-6 overall and are now 2-4 in the Conference.

 The Rams got on the board in the opening minutes of the first when junior Will Cowdrey capped an eight play, 66-yard drive with a one-yard scoring run.
 After the PAT failed, the Rams led 6-0.

 The Rams extended the lead in the opening minutes of the second quarter on a 32-yard touchdown pass from sophomore Adam Wojenski to junior Napoleon Miller.
 Freshman Ryan Clifford converted the extra point and the Rams led 13-0.

 UMass Dartmouth cut into the deficit midway through the second on a four-yard touchdown run from Stephen Gacioch.

 The Rams put the game out of reach with a pair of third quarter touchdowns.
 Cowdrey caught a 28-yard scoring strike from Wojenski with 7:55 on the clock and Miller caught his second TD of the day, this one a 14-yard pass from Wojenski with just over three minutes remaining, pushing the lead to 27-7.

 The Corsairs capitalized on a penalty on the ensuing kickoff for their second scoring drive of the game that was capped by a Mike Slaughter two-yard run.